Annemarie Schimmel

-Annemarie Schimmel (7 April 1922 – 26 January 2003) was an influential German Orientalist and scholar who wrote extensively on Islam, especially Sufism.
+Annemarie Schimmel SI HI TCLN (7 April 1922 – 26 January 2003) was an influential German Orientalist and scholar who wrote extensively on Islam, especially Sufism.
 She was a professor at Harvard University from 1967 to 1992.

 Early life and education

 Schimmel was born to Protestant and highly cultured middle-class parents in Erfurt, Germany.
 Her father Paul was a postal worker and her mother Anna belonged to a family with connections to seafaring and international trade.
 Schimmel remembered her father as "a wonderful playmate, full of fun," and she recalled that her mother made her feel that she was the child of her dreams.
 She also remembered her childhood home as being full of poetry and literature, though her family was not an academic one.

 Having finished high school at age 15, she worked voluntarily for half a year in the Reichsarbeitsdienst (Reich Labor Service).
-She then began studying at the University of Berlin in 1939, at the age of 17, during the Third Reich (1933–1945), the period of Nazi domination in Europe.
+She then began studying at the University of Berlin in 1939, at the age of 17, during the Third Reich (1933–1945).
 At the university, she was deeply influenced by her teacher Hans Heinrich Schaeder, who suggested that she study the Divan of Shams Tabrisi, one of the major works of Jalaluddin Rumi.
 In November 1941 she received a doctorate with the thesis Die Stellung des Kalifen und der Qadis im spätmittelalterlichen Ägypten (The Position of the Caliph and the Qadi in Late Medieval Egypt).
 She was then only 19 years old and her thesis was awarded magna cum laude.
-Not long after, she was drafted by the Auswärtiges Amt (German Foreign Office), where she worked for the next few years while continuing her scholarly studies in her free time.
-After the end of World War II in Europe, in May 1945, she was detained for several months by U.S. authorities for investigation of her activities as a German foreign service worker, but she was cleared of any suspicion of collaboration with the Nazis.
+Not long after, she was drafted by the Auswärtiges Amt (German Foreign Office), where she worked as a translator for the next few years while continuing her scholarly studies in her free time.
+On April 1, 1945, she submitted her Habilitation.

+After the end of World War II in Europe, in May 1945, she was detained for several months by U.S. authorities for investigation of her activities as a German foreign service worker, but she was eventually released.
 In 1946, at the age of 23, she became a professor of Arabic and Islamic studies at the University of Marburg, Germany.
 She was married briefly in the 1950s, but domestic life did not suit her, and she soon returned to her scholarly studies.
 She earned a second doctorate at Marburg in the history of religions (Religionswissenschaft) in 1954.